Exact mean integrated squared error and bandwidth selection for kernel distribution function estimators: Normal reference rule bandwidth

 \section{Normal reference rule bandwidth}

-In practice it is common to choose the bandwidth by simple plug-in or reference rules, such as the normal reference rule (NRR).
+In practice it is common to choose the bandwidth by a simple plug-in or reference rule, such as the normal reference rule (NRR).
 For example, with the second order Gaussian kernel, the asymptotically optimal bandwidth for the normal distribution with variance $\sigma^{2}$ is $h_{a}^{\ast}=\sigma 4^{1/3}n^{-1/3}$.

 An exact MISE NRR bandwidth can be defined in a similar fashion.
 For the normal distribution, the exact MISE-minimising bandwidth is of the form $h_{e}^{\ast}=\sigma h_{1}^{\ast}$, where $h_{1}^{\ast}$ is the bandwidth optimal for the standard normal distribution, which is straightforward to compute.
 Following \citet{silverman1986}, let $\zeta_{F}=\IQR_{F}/(2\Phi^{-1}(0.75))$, where $\IQR_{F}$ is the interquartile range of the distribution $F$ and $\Phi^{-1}$ is the Gaussian quantile function; $2\Phi^{-1}(0.75)\approx1.349$.
 Then the version of the NRR (or Silverman's rule of thumb) bandwidth based on the exact MISE can be defined as $h^{\ast}_{nrr} = \min(\sigma_{F},\zeta_{F})h_{1}^{\ast}$, where $\sigma_{F}$ is the standard deviation of $F$.
 Analogous definition for the infinite order kernel is simply $h^{\ast}_{nrr}=\min(\sigma_{F},\zeta_{F})/\sqrt{\ln(n+1)}$.